Teerapat-Kuiyawattananon/linebot-practice/README.md

 ## How to run
-To run this Linebot project locally, please follow these steps:
+To run this Linebot project:
 1. Clone the repository:
 ```
 git clone https://github.com/Teerapat-Kuiyawattananon/linebot-practice.git